elestio-examples/terraform-elestio-keycloak-cluster/examples/get_started/README.md

 ## Instructions

-1. Rename `secrets.tfvars.example` to `secrets.tfvars` and fill in the values.
+1. Rename `terraform.tfvars.example` to `terraform.tfvars` and fill in the values.

    This file contains the sensitive values to be passed as variables to Terraform.</br>
    You should **never commit this file** with git.